 1. Clean and Peel the Potatoes Thoroughly

 Potatoes are grown underground, and therefore you must get rid of all the dirt and pesticides before giving it to your baby.
-Make sure you peel the skin and wash it thoroughly before cooking it properly.
+Make sure you wash it thoroughly before cooking it properly.

 2. Start Small

 Babies like the taste of potatoes, but that does not mean that you feed them in excess.
-Potatoes are rich in starch; hence too much of it will be difficult for your little one to digest.
 Therefore, begin by giving a few spoons of thoroughly cooked mashed potato only.

 3. Give Steamed or Baked Potatoes

 Include steamed or baked potatoes in your baby’s diet.
-This is because when you boil the potatoes, most of its nutrients are lost.
+This is because when you boil the potatoes and throw away the water, most of its nutrients are lost.
 You may steam and mash the potatoes and give it your baby.